Virtual Activities for At-Home Experiences Last Updated 3/21

 - Environmental Learning Centers of Connecticut in Bristol offers live videos of their farm animals on their Facebook page.

-- Horizon Wings Raptor Rehabilitation and Education Center in Ashford, specializes in in raptors and large corvids (such as crows and ravens), is offering free live educational videos with resident birds on their Facebook page.
+- Horizon Wings Raptor Rehabilitation and Education Center in Ashford, which specializes in raptors and large corvids (such as crows and ravens), is offering free live educational videos with resident birds on their Facebook page.

-- Maritime Aquarium in Norwalk is bringing the marine life right to you with virtual events, videos and interactive social-media experiences to keep you up-to-date on Aquarium happenings.
+- Maritime Aquarium in Norwalk is bringing the marine life right to you with virtual events, videos, and interactive social-media experiences to keep you up-to-date on Aquarium happenings.

 - Meigs Point Nature Center in Madison is offering a fun virtual segment in which Ranger Russ will go live each day on Facebook to show off different animals at the center.

 - Mystic Aquarium in Mystic has a great list of virtual experiences including a Live Penguin Feed that brings the beloved penguins right to your computer screen, as well as a Facebook watch series "Aquarium Rehab" that goes behind the scenes with the aquarium's animal care professionals.